alecmuffett/eotk/docs.d/RUNBOOK.md

 Overall, our theory is that if `N=6` workers have `M=2` tor daemons, each of which has `P=3` introduction points, then that provides a pool of `N*M*P=36` introduction points for OnionBalance to scrape and attempt to synthesise into a "production" descriptor for one of the public onions.

-But if you are only using a single soft map worker, `N=1` and so `N*M*P` is `1*2*3=6`, which is kinda small; in no way are 6 introduction points inadequate for testing, but in production it does mean that basically all circuit setups for any given onion will be negotiated through only 6 machines on the internet at any given time; and that those 6 introduction points will be servicing *all* connection-setups for *all* of the onion addresses that you configure in a project.
+But if you are only using a single `softmap` worker then `N=1` and so `N*M*P` is `1*2*3=6`, which is kinda small; in no way are 6 introduction points inadequate for testing, but in production it does mean that basically all circuit setups for any given onion will be negotiated through only 6 machines on the internet at any given time; and that those 6 introduction points will be servicing *all* connection-setups for *all* of the onion addresses that you configure in a project.
 This could be substantial.

 The hard-limit cap for introduction points in a descriptor is `10`, and OnionBalance uses a magic trick ("distinct descriptors") to effectively multiply *that* number by 6, and so (in summary) EOTK can theoretically support 60 introduction points for any given `softmap` Onion Address, which it constructs by scraping introduction points out of the pool of worker onions.

-But if you only have one worker, then it's only got 6 introduction points to work with.
+But if you only have one worker, then by default OnioBalance only has 6 introduction points to work with.

-In such circumstances I might suggest raising `tor_intros_per_daemon` to `8` or even `10` for single-worker configs, so that (`N*M*P=1*2*8=`) 16 or more introduction points exist, so that onionbalance has a bit more material to work with; but a change like this is probably going to be kinda "faffy" unless you are rebuilding from a clean slate.
+In such circumstances I might suggest raising `tor_intros_per_daemon` to `8` or even `10` for single-worker configs, so that (`N*M*P=1*2*8=`) 16 or more introduction points exist, so that OnionBalance has a bit more material to work with; but a change like this is probably going to be kinda "faffy" unless you are rebuilding from a clean slate.
 And/or/else, you could always add more workers to increase `N`.

 # Q&A